Rishi Naleendra’s Exciting take on Australian flavours, including possibly the best bread in Singapore.

 Cloudstreet’s Set Lunch has you on cloud nine

 The next appetiser of smoked Japanese tomatoes and burrata also made me swoon.
 These ruby jewels simply exploded with a divine juicy sweetness.
 A small drizzle of olive oil fragrance opened up the flavours whilst forming an exquisite pool of nectar with the juices.

 A mound of burrata swam in that amber pool, getting doused in its luxurious flavours.
-The combination of savoury richness and the tomatoes’ smoky sweetness was simply an euphoric meeting of flavours.
+The combination of savoury richness and the tomatoes’ smoky sweetness was simply a euphoric meeting of flavours.

 Exquisite flavour pairing with good Meat

-The New Zealand venison was tender with good amount of flavour.
-Traces of gameyness were all scant from the ingenious mix of Japanese components like wasabi and umeboshi.
+Next on the Cloudstreet agenda was the New Zealand venison, that was tender with a good amount of flavour.
+Traces of gameyness were scant from the ingenious mix of Japanese components like wasabi and umeboshi.

 The foreign elements melded in seamlessly, whilst the mix of zucchini and the pickled cashew also provided some textural spunk.
 I loved the personality in this dish.

 Cloudstreet then melded them melded with the sharp sweetness of the red wine jus to create an elegant medley of flavours.
 Good cooking, but it didn’t impress as much as the rest of the courses in terms of innovation.

 Behold the Legendary Cloudstreet Stout and Licorice Bread

 Textures were beguilingly fluffy and dense, whilst carrying a touch of moistness.
 Really, this life-changing rye package had the perfect storm of flavours brewing.
 An enchanting dose of dainty sweet notes from that gorgeous molasses glaze, which was bolstered by the bold savoury complexity from the licorice and stout.